tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 * A protected HTTP server running

 All of these can be running on different machines.
-To start a Location Service and AAS server on a local machine, you can make use of the`csw-services.sh` script.
+To start a Location Service and AAS server on a local machine, you can make use of the @ref:[csw-services](../../apps/cswservices.md) application.

 ## Application Configurations